Baldwin (hamlet), New York: History

-In 1867, the South Side Railroad began operating with a station in Baldwinsville.
+In 1867, the South Side Railroad began operating at a station in Baldwinsville.
 In 1870, one of Thomas Baldwin's sons, Francis Baldwin, became a member of the New York State Assembly representing Queens County's 2nd District; he later served as the Queens County treasurer.
-(During this time, Baldwinsville was part of Queens County).
+During this time, Baldwinsville was part of Queens County.
 A year later, the name of the village was changed from Baldwinsville to Baldwins by the U.S. Postal Service so as to not confuse it with the village of Baldwinsville in upstate New York.
 By 1892, by an act of local government, the village was officially named Baldwin.

 Shortly after Hempstead separated from Queens County in 1899, people began to move to "Beautiful Baldwin", as it was called by Charles Luerssen, a village realtor.
 The village had boating (sailboats), bathing, and fishing.
 By 1939, ten years after the opening of Sunrise Highway, Baldwin became the largest unincorporated village in New York State—a title that was lost to Levittown by 1960.

-In the 1990 US Census, the area south of Atlantic Avenue was designated as Baldwin Harbor, a hamlet (and census-designated place).
+In the 1990 US Census, the area south of Atlantic Avenue was designated as Baldwin Harbor, a hamlet and census-designated place.
 Baldwin Harbor remains a part of Baldwin's ZIP code, school district, and library system.

 In May 1910, a breakthrough in American aviation history was made in Baldwin.
 The first all-American monoplane was designed, built, and successfully flown at this location by brothers Arthur and Albert Heinrich.
 The project was developed at the site now occupied by the Plaza Elementary School on Seaman Avenue and Rockville Drive.
 In the plane's initial and subsequent models, its unique designs featured controls that were combined into one stick, which allowed the pilot to fly the plane using one hand.